 Disclaimer: links in this post are an affiliate.
 Purchasing through them will earn us a small commission at no extra cost to you.
 Thank you for your support.

-Mt.Fuji became covered in clouds so, we went to our room and got organised to get on the road.
-After checking out, we got in the rental car.
-I entered a phone number I had for somewhere near Yamanakako into the GPS and checked the google maps route also.
-Then we began driving down the hill.
+I entered a phone number I had for somewhere near Yamanakako into the car’s GPS and also checked the Google Maps route.
 We drove through town a little before stopping at the interchange (IC) and taking a ticket from the machine.
 This was the entrance for the Tomei Expressway which we followed for most of the way.

 Check Rentalcars.com for deals on rental cars for your Mount Fuji driving trip.